sveyret/kema/README.md

     kema test

 This will open the kernel configuration menu.
 Once your modifications are done, exit the menu.
 This will create a new kernel with the given options.
-The tested options will be saved, but the .config file will be the one of the non-tested kernel.
+The current options will be saved.
 If your tests are valid, terminate with the command:

     kema valid